Walking and Balance

-At Advantage Therapy, our treatments are uniquely designed to your needs.
-We evaluate your walking (gait) pattern to determine where you are compensating for weaknesses or poor muscle coordination.
+At the Ozzie Smith Centers of Springfield, our treatments are uniquely designed to your needs.
+Our physical therapist evaluate your walking (gait) pattern to determine where you are compensating for weaknesses or poor muscle coordination.
 Furthermore, testing on your balance determines where we need to focus our attention on to achieve the greatest results for you.
 Many of our patients no longer have to use canes or walkers to walk anymore, allowing them a greater freedom of safe movement.

-The balance program at Advantage Therapy can benefit:
+The balance program at the Ozzie Smith Centers of Springfield can benefit:

 - People with lower extremity injuries… we’re talking rehab following a knee injury or knee replacement, ankle injury, or hip injury